quii/go-specs-greet/README.md

 ## Write the minimal amount of code for the test to run and check the failing test output

+Update the driver so it specifies a `name` query value in the request to ask for a particular `name` to be greeted.

 ```go
 func (d Driver) Greet(name string) (string, error) {
 	res, err := d.Client.Get(d.BaseURL + "/greet?name=" + name)